Stella Maris School Aims

 In general, observing school rules is a matter of using common sense and in having consideration for other people and property.
 More specifically we always like to request that the following rules should be observed:

-• At the beginning of the day any pupils arriving after 8:00 am should do the following
+• At the beginning of the day any pupils arriving after 9 am should report to the school office.

 • All uniform and property needs to be clearly named.
 Money and valuables should not be left unattended, as the school cannot accept responsibility for any loss on school premises.

 • Anyone finding lost property should hand it to a member of staff or take it to the office.
 All reasonable efforts will be made to return lost property to the rightful owner.
-Unclaimed items, which are not named, will be disposed of at the end of term.
+Named items will always be reunited with their owners so names on uniform and property is essential.

 • It is in everyone’s interests to be sensible and good mannered when moving around the school and there is a particular need to be silent whilst lining up both inside the classroom and outside.
 When the whistle goes at the end of break time or before school all pupils should stand still in silence before walking to their class line.
 They should then line up silently and await further instruction.